webpy/webpy.github.com/about.md

 # About

-a web framework for Python that is as simple as it is powerful.
+a web framework for Python that is as simple as it is powerful

 1. [Current Status](#status)
 1. [Hello World](#hello)